hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 ## Goals

-The goals of this framework is to provide a structure for defining software components in which:
+The goal of this framework is to provide a structure for defining software components in which:

-1. Logical units of business logic can be defined in isolation from other logical units of business logic.
+1. Components can be defined in isolation, each with their own unit of business logic.
-2. A unit of business logic can be connected (or wired) together with other business logic to form a data pipeline.
+2. Components can be connected (or wired) together with other components to form a data pipeline.
-3. Each unit of business logic allows its threading model to be changed individually without modifying the business logic itself.
+3. Each component allows its threading model to be changed individually without modifying the business logic.

 These goals allow software to be well organized, flexible, and easily tuned for performance.